 What is Monteverde?

 Monteverde is Costa Rica’s most important cloud forest.
-It is also one of the most popular touristic area due to the fact that it is a gem for any nature lover looking to experience a tropical, cloud forest and to get a chance to see some of the cute and amazing animal species that live in it.
+It is also one of the most popular touristic areas due to the fact that it is a gem for any nature lover and eco-friendly traveler looking to experience a tropical, cloud forest and to get a chance to see some of the cute and amazing animal species that live in it.
+You will get to see tons of monkeys!

 But that’s not all it’s known for.
 The following Facts About Monteverde will allow you to learn more about the beauties of the place and might even convince you to visit the area on your upcoming trip to Costa Rica.